 Okay, so even the New York Times published a story about another possible photo of New Mexico’s most over-appreciated celebrity, Billy the Kid, but I’m still waiting for the shot of him and other Lincoln County gunmen in tennis whites.

-In the croquet photo, Billy was dressed in a natty sweater, one that might have gotten him into the All-England Lawn Tennis and Croquet Club had it not been for the dusty boots, scroungy pants and cockeyed hat.
-To say nothing of extra balls apparently stuffed in the sweater pockets and a firearm possibly concealed behind his back.
-And in the new photo, likely taken after the outlaws-playing-croquet feature was shot in 1878, Billy, second row and second from the right, has changed hats and is wearing what might be construed as a precursor to the tennis sombrero.
+In the croquet photo, Billy was dressed in a natty sweater, one that might have gotten him into the All-England Lawn Tennis and Croquet Club had it not been for his dusty boots, scroungy pants and cockeyed hat.
+To say nothing of the extra balls apparently stuffed in the sweater pockets and a firearm possibly concealed behind his back.
+And in the new photo, likely taken after the outlaws-playing-croquet exclusive was shot in 1878, Billy, second row and second from the right, has changed hats and is wearing what might be construed as a precursor to the tennis sombrero.

 Billy and his territorial New Mexico buddies obviously were keen on style and trends of the fast-changing world of the 1800s, as evidenced by their early embrace of croquet.
 But as Wikipedia notes about tastes in England: “By the late 1870s … croquet had been eclipsed by another fashionable game, tennis … ”